Oocag/oolite-debug-console-flibble-mad-alpha/builder/Linux/Linux-README.txt

 This will build an app tarball, with an executable that will work where python is unavailable.

 It is aimed at Debian/Ubuntu systems.

-It may work on other dists if the requirements are met and using 'nocheck'.
+It should work on other dists if the requirements are met.

 Short version: